acarrillo2019/unit-4-game/README.md

 The CrystalsCollector! game is a Coding Bootcamp homework assignment.

 Changes since last version:
+- Added randomization of Gem values and Random Score
-- Wrote code in JS and HTML files
+- Adjusted JS code and deleted unused code including Pseudo code
+- Adjusted HTML and CSS for mock facade